How to Build a Resume in 7 Easy Steps

 When you’re choosing fonts for your resume, simple works best.
 The exception to that rule will be if you’re applying for a design-related position where your resume can showcase your design skills.

-A basic font like Arial, Calibri, Times New Roman, or Verdana is a good choice because your resume needs to be easy for a hiring manager to read.
-Consistency is important.
+Choose a Font: A basic font like Arial, Calibri, Times New Roman, or Verdana is a good choice because your resume needs to be easy for a hiring manager to read.
+Consistency is also important.
 Use the same font throughout your resume and in your cover letter.

 Review an Example of Resume Formatting